How to Register for Classes

 To add classes at Grossmont, you must attend the class and obtain an Add Authorization from the instructor.
 The Admissions and Records Office does not give Add Authorizations to students, as they are only obtained from the instructor.
 There are specific deadlines for adding classes.
 All deadlines are published on the Academic Calendar.

-GUIDE ON HOW TO REGISTER FOR CLASSES USING ADD AUTHORIZATION
+GUIDE ON HOW TO REGISTER FOR CLASSES USING ADD AUTHORIZATION (PDF)

-Searching for a professor by name
+Search for a professor by name or department

 Class Schedule